LrGeometry/mATs/doc/tokendesign.md

 ## Blacklisting
 Addresses can be blacklisted.
 A blacklisted address will be unable to transfer tokens, approve, mint, or burn tokens.
 ### Adding a blacklisted address
-AnthemGold reserves the right to blacklist an address via the `blacklist` method.
+`the issuing corporation` reserves the right to blacklist an address via the `blacklist` method.
 The specified `account` will be added to the blacklist.

 - Only the `blacklister` role may call `blacklist`.
 - Blacklisting emits a `Blacklist(account)` event

 ### Removing a blacklisted address
-AnthemGold removes an address from the blacklist via the `unblacklist` method.
+`the issuing corporation`  removes an address from the blacklist via the `unblacklist` method.
 The specified `account` will be removed from the blacklist.

 - Only the `blacklister` role may call `unblacklist`.
 - Unblacklisting emits an `UnBlacklist(account)` event.